regex-33/42-Move_Cache_goinfre/README.md

+⚠️ **WARNING**: None of these commands preserve your cache or application data (e.g., Chrome, VSCode, etc.).
+Therefore, ensure that you are logged in to your applications and have synchronization enabled before running the scripts.
+After running them, remember to log back in to resynchronize your data and automatically redownload your extensions. ⚠️

 # Introduction

 These scripts are designed to automate the process of moving cache directories to a designated location, specifically a goinfre directory, to alleviate storage constraints on your main drive.
 The install.sh script facilitates the setup by downloading the necessary script and configuring it to run automatically on login.
 The 42-move_cache.sh script is responsible for moving the cache directories to the specified location.